ESCRS Masterclass - Complex Cataract

 - IOL implantation with PCR – with capsule, with no capsule

-- are nearing the end of their training, or early in their post-training career, with approximately 300 cases as primary surgeon
+- Nearing the end of their training or early in their post-training career, with approximately 300 cases as primary surgeon

-- are wishing to extend the range of cataracts that they feel comfortable tackling
+- Wishing to extend the range of cataracts they feel comfortable tackling

-- are concerned about their ability to deal with complications which may occur in more complex cases
+- Concerned about their ability to deal with complications that may occur in more complex cases

 Applications are submitted through the ESCRS Masterclass online application form and should include a detailed CV.